 Departmental policy (General Order C-07), the essence of which is included on the Department website describing the complaint process, requires that all complaints be investigated.
-Once the Auditor has access to the sample of complaints and investigations, we will determine the extent to which these policies and statements are followed.
+Our review of the fifty-three complaints noted above indicates compliance with this task.